-While Jesus was still talking to the crowd, his mother and brothers stood outside, wanting to speak to him.
-Someone told him, “Your mother and brothers are standing outside, wanting to speak to you.”
+While Jesus was still talking to the crowd, his mother and brothers stood outside, wanting to speak to Him.
+Someone told Him, “Your mother and brothers are standing outside, wanting to speak to you.”
 He replied to him, “Who is my mother, and who are my brothers?”
-Pointing to his disciples, he said, “Here are my mother and my brothers.
-For whoever does the will of my Father in heaven is my brother and sister and mother.”
-(Matt 12:46-50)
+Pointing to His disciples, He said, “Here are my mother and my brothers.
+For whoever does the will of my Father in heaven is my brother and sister and mother” (Matthew 12:46-50).

-In heaven Jesus will wipe away our tears and there won’t be any more pain (Rev. 21:4), so we know we will not be gripped by remorse at anything, including the fact that certain family members from earth aren’t there.
-We will have an eternal perspective, we will know that God has been just in his judgments, and will not be plagued by doubt.
-Naturally, we can’t imagine that now, but that’s because we’re not in heaven–far from it!
+In Heaven Jesus will wipe away our tears and there won’t be any more pain (Revelation 21:4), so we know we will not be gripped by remorse at anything, including the fact that certain family members from earth aren’t there.
+We will have an eternal perspective, we will know that God has been just in His judgments, and will not be plagued by doubt.
+Naturally, we can’t imagine that now, but that’s because we’re not in Heaven–far from it!
 When the child is in the womb he can’t imagine what awaits him on the outside, but it’s true nonetheless.